pyrtlsdr/pyrtlsdrlib/README.rst

 A helper for `pyrtlsdr`_ that includes pre-built binaries of `librtlsdr`_ (which pyrtlsdr depends on).

-Contains libraries build for the following systems:
+Contains libraries built for the following systems:

-- Ubuntu Linux
+- Ubuntu Linux (x86_64 and aarch64)
 - Mac OSX (Intel)
 - Mac OSX (M1 / arm64)
 - Windows (32 and 64 bit)